Fatema-coder/tours-list/README.md

 - When all tours are gone, click “Refresh Tours” to reload
 - Toggle descriptions with “Read More / Show Less”.

 ---

+## ℹ️ Note about API Data

+This project uses an external data source stored in a separate repository.
+The data is hosted in my tour-data repo, which serves as a simple API for this app.

+Make sure to check out that repository if you want to see or modify the JSON data.
+---

 ## 📂 File Structure